paidy/interview/AddressValidation.md

 3. **Product Requirement Document (PRD)**: Write a PRD that outlines the requirements for this feature.
 Break down the implementation into actionable, small steps.

-4. **Presentation Preparation**: In the next session, you will present the feature and scope proposal to the Engineering Lead and other product managers during a project kick-off meeting.
+4. **Presentation Preparation**: In the next interview, you will present the feature and scope proposal to the Engineering Lead and other product managers during a project kick-off meeting.
 Choose a format that you believe will effectively communicate the user stories and how the feature will be implemented.

 ## F.A.Q.
 [Please click here for the F.A.Q.](./README.md#faq)